AdobeDocs/primetime.ko-KR/help/AccountIQ/best-practices.md

 Did the number of borrowers decrease?

-Account IQ’s sophisticated machine learning based models help you analyze and measure the impacts of your experiments (or actions).
+Account IQ's sophisticated machine learning based models help you analyze and measure the impacts of your experiments (or actions).

 Improve and repeat
 Based on the outcomes of your experiments and targeted actions on small groups of users, you can expand the reach of your strategies to rest of the user segment or reset the strategy and audience to act on.